-The Equivalent circuit of a Single Phase Induction Motor can be obtained by two methods named as the Double Revolving Field Theory and Cross Field Theory.
+The equivalent circuit of a Single Phase Induction Motor can be obtained by two methods named the Double Revolving Field Theory and Cross Field Theory.
 Firstly the equivalent circuit is developed on the basis of double revolving field theory when only its main winding is energized.

 Considering the case when the rotor is stationary and only the main winding is excited.
-The motor behaves as a single phase transformer with its secondary short circuited.
-The equivalent circuit diagram of the single phase motor with only its main winding energized the is shown below.
+The motor behaves as a single-phase transformer with its secondary short circuit.
+The equivalent circuit diagram of the single phase motor with only its main winding energized is shown below:

 - R1m is the resistance of the main stator winding.

 - X1m is the leakage reactance of the main stator winding.

 - R’2 is the standstill rotor resistance referred to as the main stator winding.